LeoMogiano/react-c4-model-editor/README.md

-# C4 Model Editor using React with Vite and React Flow (Package)
+# C4 Model Editor using React with Vite and React Flow

 This repository contains a C4 Model Editor built using React and React Flow, powered by Vite for a fast development experience.
 I made this with chatgpt-3.5